Call Us: 304-354-9244

 Sonnee Stanley, M.Ed., LPC-ALPS

-Sonnee serves as the Clinical Director of Behavioral Health services at Minnie Hamilton and oversees all programs in Gilmer and Calhoun Counties.
+Sonnee serves as the Director of Behavioral Health School Based Program at Minnie Hamilton and oversees the programs in Gilmer and Calhoun Counties.
 Sonnee has a Bachelor’s in Sociology/Sexuality and a Master’s of Counseling/Marriage and Family Therapy from Western Kentucky University.
 She is a licensed marriage and family therapist and supervisor as well as a licensed professional counselor and supervisor.
 She has been providing therapeutic services for over 10 years in a variety of settings.
 She has worked in private practice, has provided in home therapy to at risk kids, has served as the Children’s Director at a behavioral health center, has provided grief counseling to kids via a portable bus, and as the clinical director of an agency providing skills training and therapeutic interventions.
 She resides in Glenville with her husband, son, and 2 beagles.
 “When I is replaced by We, Illness becomes Wellness!”